shoelace-style/shoelace/docs/components/file-upload.md

 ### Disabled

-Set the `disabled` attribute to disable the dropzone.
+Set the `disabled` attribute to disable the element.

 ```html preview
 <sl-file-upload disabled></sl-file-upload>